 - The risk levels may be applied at county, geographic, or regional level.
-Different parts of EIPH's region may be at different risk levels. - In ALL risk levels, practice everyday preventive measures (see page 3).

-MOVEMENT BETWEEN LEVELS

-- Advancement to a higher risk level can occur any time the identified rates of active cases exceeds a designated threshold for three consecutive days (see page 2). - Reversal to lower risk level can occur when a county has been below a metric's threshold for the most recent consecutive 14-day period. - EIPH officials will be in close communication and collaboration with elected officials of local jurisdictions within the region.

-It is important to note that local elected officials have the authority to implement their own more restrictive measures to do what they feel is necessary to protect the public health of the residents within their jurisdictions.
+Different parts of EIPH's region may be at different risk levels. - In ALL risk levels, practice everyday preventive measures (see page 3) - MOVEMENT BETWEEN LEVELS - Advancement to a higher risk level can occur any time the identified rates of active cases exceeds a designated threshold for three consecutive days (see page 2) - Reversal to lower risk level can occur when a county has been below a metric's threshold for the most recent consecutive 14-day period. - A county's Commissioners have the option of requesting a public health order issued by EIPH's Board of Health remain in effect until a time certain. - EIPH officials will be in close communication and collaboration with elected officials of local jurisdictions within the region.
+It is important to note that local elected officials have the authority to implement their own more restrictive measures to do what they feel is necessary to protect the public health of the residents within their jurisdictions. - In addition to metrics determining exposure risk, public health officials will also be closely monitoring and take into consideration the following for movement to a different risk level: - Input from our healthcare partners prior to data being available for decision-making - Effectiveness of contact tracing - Trends in COVID-19 testing, including positivity rate and turnaround time of test results - Supplies of Personal Protective Equipment (PPE) for healthcare providers/first responders

+COVID-19 HOTLINE • 208-522-0310 • 855-533-3160 (TOLL FREE)

-E-mail: CovidQuestions@EIPH.Idaho.gov
+E-mail: CovidQuestions@EIPH.ldaho.gov